Leanne Battersby

-Character creation
+Creation

 Casting

 In February 1997, Rolf Myller from The People reported that a "family from hell" would be introduced to Coronation Street.
 Customers at the Rovers Return were said to be "horrified when a gruff newcomer with a jailbird wife and two tearaway teenage sons" (later changed to two daughters) arrive in Weatherfield.
 A Coronation Street insider said that the new family were the "real neighbours from hell", explaining that it was "a taste of things to come" from new executive producer, Brian Park, who thought the family would increase ratings.
 The previous "new guns" in the show were the McDonald's, however, this was over a few years ago.
 The insider hinted that the new family would have a "big impact".
 The writers introduced Leanne's mother by releasing her from jail, which the insider thought would shock viewers.
 They added that fans would be pleasantly surprised by some of the new twists in plots.

 Actress Jane Danson was cast in the role of Leanne.
 After the introduction of the family, Danson said that the family came in with a bang and said that they are very different to anyone else on the show.
 She did not believe she had got the part until she filmed a scene in the Rovers Return Inn.
 Danson said she has always been a big fan of Coronation Street.
 Her favourite characters are the Duckworths and the Malletts.
 Everyone has been really welcoming and keep asking how she is doing.
 After joining Coronation Street, Danson started to become drained, tired and put on weight after playing Leanne for just six months.
 Danson took a short break from the show after being diagnosed with Polycystic Ovary Syndrome.

 Danson stated in March 2008 that she would stay with Coronation Street for as long as producers wanted the character.
 She explained that she has managed to create a perfect timing for filming and spending time at home with her family.
 She told the Sunday Mirror that being an actor with children is the perfect job.
 Danson said she could never imagine getting bored with Leanne and said if it was up to her, she could quite easily imagine still being there in 20 or 30 years time.
 Talking about her character, Danson added: "She's a loose cannon and she's destined to end up in a really bad way.
 I wonder how long she can keep picking herself up and dusting herself down - she's probably had six of her nine lives by now!"